 How do you defer your State Pension?

-As you don't automatically start receiving your State Pension (you have to submit the claim form sent to you in the post) then you can defer your State Pension by simply doing nothing.
+As you don't automatically start receiving your State Pension (you have to submit a claim, either online or by completing a form and sending it in the post) then you can defer your State Pension by simply doing nothing.

-- Reader’s Question – What happens to my deferred State Pension if I die?
+What happens to my State Pension when I die?